Applying the Worldvolume Hybrid Monte Carlo method to the Hubbard model away from half filling: Introduction

 This paper is organized as follows.
-Section~\ref{sec:wv-hmc} reviews the WV-HMC algorithm, and Section~\ref{sec:application} presents a path-integral formulation of the Hubbard model, in which the model is rewritten in terms of phase-space path integrals over the tangent bundle of the worldvolume, that carries a natural symplectic structure.
-Section~\ref{sec:app} provides formulas that are used when applying WV-HMC to the Hubbard model.
-Section~\ref{sec:results1} presents numerical studies of the one-dimensional Hubbard model at high temperature, and confirms that the results obtained by WV-HMC correctly reproduce the exact values.
-Section~\ref{sec:results2} presents numerical studies of the two-dimensional Hubbard model at low temperature, where the computational cost is shown to scale as $O(N^3)$.
-The number density is estimated on $6 \times 6$ and $8 \times 8$ spatial lattices at inverse temperature $\beta = 6.4$ with Trotter steps $N_t = 20$, and is shown to yield results with controlled statistical errors in parameter regions where non-thimble Monte Carlo methods fail due to severe sign problems.
-Section~\ref{sec:conclusions} is devoted to conclusions and future outlook, especially in the context of increasing the spacetime lattice volume.
-Preliminary results of this study were reported in Refs.~\cite{Namekawa:2024ert,Fukuma:2025esu}.
+Section~\ref{sec:wv-hmc} reviews the WV-HMC algorithm, in which the computation of observables are reduced to phase-space integrals over the tangent bundle of the worldvolume, which carries a natural symplectic structure.
+Section~\ref{sec:path_integral} presents a path-integral formulation of the Hubbard model that is well suited for WV-HMC simulations.
+Section~\ref{sec:app} provides the explicit formulas used in applying WV-HMC to the Hubbard model.
+Section~\ref{sec:results1} reports numerical results for the one-dimensional doped Hubbard model at high temperature, confirming that WV-HMC reproduces the exact values with high accuracy.
+Section~\ref{sec:results2} presents simulations of the two-dimensional doped Hubbard model at low temperature, where the computational cost is shown to scale as $O(N^3)$.
+The number and energy densities are estimated on $6 \times 6$ and $8 \times 8$ spatial lattices using the physical parameters specified above, and are shown to yield statistically controlled results even in parameter regions where conventional DQMC fails due to severe sign problems.
+Section~\ref{sec:conclusions} is devoted to conclusions and outlook, with particular emphasis on extending the simulations to larger spacetime volumes.
+Preliminary results of this study were reported at Lattice conferences~\cite{Namekawa:2024ert,Fukuma:2025esu}.